 When I get a deja-vu moment I feel that I am living the same life I lived many times before.
 And I think a soul consciously chooses to live such one life over and over again until all lessons are learnt.
 So when I get this deja-vu moment I know that I just made the same decision I made in a previous life, so I’m not improving myself.

 There are countless other amazing insights in this book, so I really hope you will be able to get hold of it.
-If not, be sure to check out my Facebook updates as I will definitely include some quotes from this amazing book or get this book written by the same guru.
+If not, be sure to check out my Facebook updates as I will definitely include some quotes from this amazing book or Living At The Source written by the same guru.

 As for now I hope that this review has given you some more insights into the spiritual world.
 Always keep improving yourself spiritually, as this is the only way to true happiness and freedom.